You Are Not Alone: Advice, Help and Resources for Suicide Prevention and Mental Health Awareness

 • Sudden calm or improved mood

-• Becoming obsessed with a death
+• Becoming obsessed with death

 • Giving away possessions